 In July 2004, Reverend William J. Metzger, O.S.F.S., became pastor and oversaw the completion of the new facilities, as well as the naming of the chapel as Sacred Heart Chapel, the multipurpose building as De Sales Hall, the gym in honor of the founder of the Oblates of St. Francis de Sales, Blessed Louis Brisson, and the renaming of the former Parish Center (now the St. Joseph’s Center) in honor of the Sisters of St. Joseph who staffed Our Lady of Good Counsel School from its inception in 1955 until 1987.

 Building on the work of Fr.
 Danella and Fr.
 O’Neill, Fr.
-Metzger strengthened the parish’s identity with the charism of the Spirituality of St. Francis de Sales and St. Jane de Chantal, expanded worship opportunities for the school, and expanded the Christian Formation program to become focused on Lifelong Christian Formation including deeper integration with the ongoing catechesis in the school.
-He increased the scope of the youth ministry program to include young adults and Jr. High and the High School Workcamp, which increased the service opportunities for the Confirmation candidates.
+Metzger strengthened the parish’s identity with the charism of the Spirituality of St. Francis de Sales and St. Jane de Chantal, expanded worship opportunities for the school, and expanded the Christian Formation program to become focused on Lifelong Christian Formation, including deeper integration with the ongoing catechesis in the school.
+He increased the scope of the youth ministry program to include young adults, and Jr. High and the High School Workcamp, which increased the service opportunities for the Confirmation candidates.
 Fr.
-Metzger also increased the support of those in need by adding a monthly food drive to stock the local food bank, increased the support for our Society of At.
-Vincent de Paul and the Shepherd’s Center, as well as supported a Pro-Life program to enable a local Pregnancy Health Center to become a licensed medical clinic which will provide ultrasound services to clients.
-Following the increase in facilities the parish, hosts a greater diversity of worship services, social events, and Diocesan meetings.
+Metzger also increased the support of those in need by adding a monthly food drive to stock the local food bank, increased the support for our Society of St. Vincent de Paul and the Shepherd’s Center, as well as supported a Pro-Life program to enable a local Pregnancy Health Center to become a licensed medical clinic which will provide ultrasound services to clients.
+Following the expanded facilities, the parish hosts a greater diversity of worship services, social events, and Diocesan meetings.

 In May 2012, the Church & School unveiled the new Our Lady of Good Counsel logo image and re-designed websites.
 The image permeates with light and life, with the halo imagery being clean and pure showing the holiness of the Mother and Child.
 Mary is strong but caring, the Baby Christ looks affectionately into the eyes of His mother.
 The logo & websites bring continuity and unity to our community and help us remember that we always bring the Gospel into a world that is ever moving into the future.